 They really look alike gingersnaps or gingerbread cookies that are popular in the United States.
 In addition, pepparkakor isn’t usually iced or frosted for serving like gingerbread cookies are.

 The gingerbread cookies are customarily cut in the shape of little men, women, or hearts, and are often decorated with frosting.
 Traditionally, they're hung up as Christmas decorations.
 As most of holiday treats, gingerbread is made from ginger, cloves, cinnamon, cardamom, nutmeg, anise and is sweetened with molasses or honey.

+Etymology: This cookie had many names through history.
+One of the stories says that one of this pastry’s many names, particularly buccellati, comes from the Latin buccellatum, which means “bites.”
 Italian Christmas cookies are filled with figs, cinnamon, honey, rum and walnuts among other ingredients and originate from the island of Sicily.
 They are commonly dipped in powdered sugar icing and capped with red and green sprinkles.
-They also come in a variety of shapes: wreaths, logs and even animal shapes.
+They also come in a variety of shapes: wreaths, logs, and even animal shapes.

 You can even sprinkle them with nonpareils (multi colored sprinkles).
 Some people even sprinkle them with sliced nuts.
 In some places, people call them cuccidati or cucidati.
 In the United States, they are also called x-cookies.